 Carnegie Mellon University

-MS-AD in ECE (Master of Science, Advanced Study Program)
+MS in ECE, AD (Master of Science, Advanced Study program)

 *All students who matriculated into the ECE MS program up to and including Spring 2020, please see the program requirements here.

-The M.S.-AD in ECE is a four-semester program comprised of 133 units of graduate course work (600 level and above) currently offered to students who begin their studies at the Pittsburgh campus.
-Within the Advanced Program you can choose between the following options:
+The MS in ECE, AD is a four-semester program comprised of 133 units of graduate coursework (600-level and above) available at the Pittsburgh campus.
+The Advanced Study program has the following requirements:

 • 18-601, 18-602, 18-603, 18-605, 18-606, 18-700, 18-701, 18-702, 18-703

-36 units (for the course option) or 24 units (for the project option) must be graduate coursework (600 level or above) within CIT from the following departments
+36 units (or 24 units for the intensive project option) must be graduate coursework (600-level or above) within CIT from the following departments:

 • ECE (18)